2010 China drought and dust storms: Causes

 Prior to the drought in Yunnan and Guizhou, the China Meteorological Administration recorded temperatures averaging 2 °C warmer than normal over six months and half the average precipitation for the past year across the region, both unprecedented since at least the 1950s.
 The effects of El Niño are believed to be contributing to the drought, which may be exacerbated by global warming, as some areas in Yunnan have recorded record high temperatures during the winter since record-keeping began in 1950.
 Some areas in the drought-affected regions have seen no rainfall since before October.
 Spring dust storms are common in China, but have become more severe in recent years due to desertification, deforestation, drought, urban sprawl and overgrazing.
 Countries downstream from Yunnan are also affected by drought conditions upriver, and some places including much of Vietnam have seen very little precipitation since the previous September.

 A severe drought in 2009 also affected much of northern and northeast China, resulting in agricultural losses of up to 50%.

+Wildfire

+On Thursday, March 3, 2010, a wildfire ignited in the mountainous county of Longlin in Guangxi, China.
+Drought had already begun to impact the area previously, and the dry weather and lack of water contributed to the fire's success.
+The wildfire burned large volumes of forests and brush until it was finally put out six days and twenty-two hours later.

+According to Longlin County's fire control headquarters, a day after its ignition the fire had already burned 1,400 Mu (or about 93 hectares or 229 acres) of forestland, with a front spanning 5.3 kilometers.
+The fire was also heading towards the Zhongshan National Nature Reserve, where over two hundred of the endangered black-necked pheasant lived and were at risk of being affected by the traveling flames.
+Along with the area's locals, over one hundred firefighters and a Mi-26 helicopter were employed to suppress the fire.
+After the fire was suppressed, the drought continued to worsen in the southern China region, especially in Guangxi.
+Two months after the fire, torrential rain caused flash floods and landslides in the same area.